Short Track GSA Lessons

 How do I teach my child from the inside out?
 (6:50 minutes)

-Week 2: Game, Personal Bubbles Freeze Dance (optional)
+Week 2: For Children Personal Bubbles Freeze Dance game

 Get the kids curious about the invisible bubble around them by playing a fun game.
 In the Personal Bubbles Freeze Dance lesson children will learn how finding “Home” can make playing together more fun.
 They learn spatial awareness outside and inside!
 The dual awareness, around them and inside, brings them into their heart.